Peter H. Silvester

 Peter Henry Silvester (February 17, 1807 – November 29, 1882) was a U.S. Representative from New York in the 30th and 31st United States Congress.
-Silvester was the grandson of prominent attorney and former U.S. Congressmen, Peter Silvester.
+Silvester was the grandson of attorney and U.S. Congressmen, Peter Silvester.

 Early life

 Silvester was born on February 17, 1807, in Kinderhook, New York.
 He was the only son of Francis Silvester (1767–1845) and Lydia Van Schaack, a niece of Peter van Schaack and a descendant of the Schuyler family.
 He was the grandson of Peter Silvester (1734–1808) and his wife, Jane Van Schaack.
 Silvester attended Kinderhook Academy, and graduated from Union College, Schenectady, New York, in 1827.
 He studied law, was admitted to the bar in 1830 and practiced in Coxsackie, New York.

 Career

 He was originally a member of the Democratic-Republican Party, and joined the National Republicans and then the Whigs.

 Silvester was elected as a Whig to the Thirtieth and Thirty-first Congresses (March 4, 1847 – March 3, 1851).
 He did not run for reelection in 1850 and resumed practicing law.
 Like most Whigs, Silvester became a Republican when the party was organized in the mid-1850s.
 In 1860 he was an unsuccessful candidate for the U.S. House, losing narrowly to John B. Steele.